 Do I need a local solicitor to make soft tissue injury compensation claims?

 You do not need to choose a local lawyer to make your claim.
-Since much of the claims process is now handled digitally and over the phone, you could choose a solicitor that is based anywhere in the UK.
-We would be delighted to provide you with a solicitor that works on a No Win No Fee basis for your case.
+Much of the claims process is now handled digitally and over the phone.
+You could choose a solicitor that is based anywhere in the UK.
+We would be delighted to provide you with a solicitor that works on a No Win No Fee basis.

 Can soft tissue damage be permanent?